 Time frame: From date of birth until hospital discharge or 1 year, whichever comes first.

-The total number of secondary opioid doses administered among all infants pharmacologically treated during intital hospitalization.
+The total number of opioid doses administered among infants managed with ESC and pharmacologically treated during initial hospitalization.

 Time frame: From date of birth until hospital discharge or 1 year, whichever comes first.